sullyr0x/phasmo-wheel/README.md

     E.g., Candle Only means the player can only use a candle, so they don't need a strong, uv, or basic flashlight, meaning those are both set to 1 to reduce.
+- `require`: Optional.
+Indicates you must bring at least this quantity of item for this punishment.

 ### Item Data